 The company moved from liquid chocolate to solid confectionery, producing the first Cadbury candy in 1868.
 Today, Cadbury is no longer associated with the Quaker family.
 The company’s last representative left the board of directors in 2000.
 In 2010, the giant became part of Mondelez International.

 However, despite the change of ownership, the company’s logo is imbued with the spirit of the founding family and contains the golden signature of Richard Cadbury.
 The company’s work reflects all the principles and views the family has held in life.
 As Quakers, the brothers chose chocolate to keep people from drinking.
-They built a factory and a village in nature to bring their workers closer to God.
+They built a factory and a natural village to bring their workers closer to God.
 Guided by their conscience, they created the best possible working conditions.
 The signature on the emblem represents the gold standard of business conduct that is still adhered to today.

 Reese’s Peanut Butter Cups